visual-framework/vf-wp/wp-content/themes/vf-wp-intranet/functions/search/README.md

 # Theme Search System

 This directory contains the custom indexed search system for the `vf-wp-intranet` theme.
-It replaces application-level Relevanssi usage with a theme-owned database index, query service, snippets, highlighting, PDF text extraction for Document posts, autocomplete, analytics, admin settings, and batch index management.
+It replaces application-level Relevanssi usage with a theme-owned database index, query service, snippets, highlighting, PDF and DOCX text extraction for Document posts, autocomplete, analytics, admin settings, and batch index management.

 The system lives in the active theme.
 It is not a plugin or MU plugin.